bloomberg/amqpprox/docs/config.md

 #### LIMIT CONN_RATE VHOST vhostName numberOfConnections
 Apply limit on allowed average number of connections per second for specified vhost.
 The specific limit takes priority over the default limit for any vhost.

+#### LIMIT DATA_RATE_ALARM DEFAULT BytesPerSecond

+Apply limit on allowed max bytes per second in alarm only mode for all the vhosts.
+So whenever any in-coming connection violates the data rate limit, the proxy will only emit log with Data Rate Alarm as a substring and the relevant limiter details, instead of actively limiting any data.

+#### LIMIT DATA_RATE_ALARM VHOST vhostName BytesPerSecond

+Apply limit on allowed max bytes per second in alarm only mode for specified vhost.
+The specific limit takes priority over the default limit for any vhost.

+#### LIMIT DATA_RATE DEFAULT numberOfConnections

+Apply limit on allowed max bytes per second for all the vhosts.
+So the data limit is enforced by counting the number of bytes read from the socket during each read operation, and pausing for one second before starting a read operation if the in-coming client connection violates the data.

+#### LIMIT DATA_RATE VHOST vhostName numberOfConnections
+Apply limit on allowed max bytes per second for specified vhost.
+The specific limit takes priority over the default limit for any vhost.

 #### LIMIT DISABLE CONN_RATE_ALARM DEFAULT numberOfConnections

 Remove default connection rate limit (allowed average number of connections per second) in alarm only mode for all the vhosts.